OUR STORY

 2026

-Eight theatre companies transformed alleys, coffee shops, abandoned buildings, and art galleries in East Lansing into performance spaces—presenting shows they’d always wanted to produce but never had room for.
+Eight theatre companies transformed alleys, coffee shops, abandoned buildings, and art galleries in East Lansing into performance spaces.
 Renegade quickly became a place to experiment, collaborate, and expand what local theatre could be.

-After early years in downtown East Lansing and a brief pause, the festival found new life in Lansing’s Old Town Arts District with the help of artist Melissa Kaplan.
+After those early years and a brief pause, the festival found new life in Lansing’s Old Town with the help of artist Melissa Kaplan.
+New plays were sought, led by Paige Tufford.
+Volunteers and musicians signed on, led by Katie Doyle.
+And later, Jeff Croff created the Renegade Ruckus, a 24-hour play-creation challenge.